idleberg/sublime-persistent-console/README.md

 1. Download the latest [stable release](https://github.com/idleberg/sublime-persistent-console/releases)
 2. Unzip the archive to your Sublime Text `Packages` directory

+## Usage

+To disable the console being openend with each new window or tab, you can use the *Persistent Console: Toggle* command or by changing the *Package Settings* manually.

 ## License

 This work is licensed under the [The MIT License](LICENSE).